Thabit-Habeebah/Student_Depression/README.md

 ![Md (2)](https://github.com/user-attachments/assets/826d53bb-30fc-4e2a-95d3-36aae67a599a)

-This dashboard below answers questions such as:
+This dashboard below answers questions the following questions;

 1. What percentage of students that are depressed?
 2. What is the relationship between financial stress, academic stress and having suicidal thoughts?